tomhendra/courses/12-jira-essentials-with-agile-mindset/README.md

 - JQL queries may select subsets of issues and/or order the query results.
 - Functions can be used to avoid hard-coding values in a search clause.
 - Time unit qualifiers can be used with date-related values.

+## Filters

+- Filters are saved searches to allow you to quickly execute a search.
+- Can create yor own filter by executing a search, and clicking save as.
+- Filters can be private or they can be shared.
+By default they are private.
+- A quick filter is a way to filter the issues displayed on the board.
+- Quick filters can be used to refine reports.

+### Takeaways

+- Filters are saved searches that can be exposed through user interface elements.
+- Quick filters are saved searches that re used to further limit the issues displayed on the board or in reports.